 GM to make investment worth more than $4 billion in Michigan plants: Sources

-GM to make investment worth more than $4 billion in Michigan plants: Sources1 min read .
-Updated: 11 Dec 2021, 07:00 PM IST
+GM to make investment worth more than $4 billion in Michigan plants: Sources

 In order to boost its electric vehicle production capacity, General Motors is considering investing more than $4 billion in two Michigan plants.